MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 when configured as IPS, when possible, the anomalous packet is discarded.

+Can message is determined to be passing or not based on message ID, if valid, it is passed else, it is discarded.
+There is a possibility that a compromised ECU can send a message with a valid ID and if it is not a periodic message, it is not possible to determine it was an attack.

 **Canbus:**

 In Canbus, these IDPS will most likely be integrated into gateway, in other cases, it can be connected directly into ecus.